SNLS638A December 2018 – August 2019 DP83825I

-The Serial Management Interface provides access to the DP83822 internal register space for status information and configuration.
+The Serial Management Interface provides access to the DP83825I internal register space for status information and configuration.
 The SMI is compatible with IEEE 802.3 clause 22 and clause 45.
-The implemented register set consists of the registers required by the IEEE 802.3 plus several others to provide additional visibility and controllability of the DP83822.
+The implemented register set consists of the registers required by the IEEE 802.3 plus several others to provide additional visibility and controllability of the DP83825I.

 The SMI includes the management clock (MDC) and the management input/output data pin (MDIO).
 MDC is sourced by the external management entity, also called Station (STA), and can run at a maximum clock rate of 25 MHz.
 MDC is not expected to be continuous, and can be turned off by the external management entity when the bus is idle.

 MDIO is sourced by the external management entity and by the PHY.
 The data on the MDIO pin is latched on the rising edge of the MDC.
-MDIO pin requires a pullup resistor (2.2 KΩ), which pulls MDIO high during IDLE and turnaround.
+MDIO pin requires a pullup resistor (2.2 KΩ or 1.5KΩ ), which pulls MDIO high during IDLE and turnaround.

-Up to 32 PHYs can share a common SMI bus.
-To distinguish between the PHYs, a 5-bit address is used.
-During power up or hardware reset, the DP83822 latches the PHY_AD[4:0] configuration pins to determine its address.
+Up to 4 PHYs can share a common SMI bus.
+To distinguish between the PHYs, during power up or hardware reset, the DP83825I latches the Phy_Address[1:0] configuration pins to determine its address.

-For write transactions, the station-management entity writes data to the addressed DP83822, thus eliminating the requirement for MDIO Turnaround.
-The Turnaround time is filled by the management entity by inserting <10>.
+For write transactions, the station-management entity writes data to the addressed DP83825I, thus eliminating the requirement for MDIO Turnaround.
+The turnaround time is filled by the management entity by inserting <10>.

 |Read Operation||<idle><01><10><AAAAA><RRRRR><Z0><XXXX XXXX XXXX XXXX><idle>|